atlanhq/camelot/docs/user/advanced.rst

     "Knowledge &Practices on HTN &","2400","Men (≥ 18 yrs)","-","-","-","1728"
     "DM","2400","Women (≥ 18 yrs)","-","-","-","1728"

-No surprises there, it did remain in place (observe the strings "2400" and "All the available individuals").
-Let's pass ``shift_text=['r', 'b']``, to set the *gravity* to right-bottom, and move the text in that direction.
+No surprises there — it did remain in place (observe the strings "2400" and "All the available individuals").
+Let's pass ``shift_text=['r', 'b']`` to set the *gravity* to right-bottom and move the text in that direction.

 ::